BahadorSaket/CHI/README.md

 # CHI

-This repository contains all material for our study.
+This repository contains all material for a crowdsourced study that evaluates the effectiveness of five basic visualization types (Table, Line Chart, Bar Chart, Scatterplot, and Pie Chart) across 10 different visual analysis tasks [1], three different data attributes (Nominal, Ordinal, Numerical), and two different datasets (Cars and Movies).

 ###Experiment-Software

 This folder contains all the files for our online experiment.
 In order to run the code, you need to run a local web server and view the page.

-How to run a local web server?
+#####How to run a local web server?

    Step 1: install python